+The Federal Reserve is worried that inflation is too low.
+People with money in savings accounts and other deposits should be worried too -- but more about the Fed's intentions than about low inflation.
 In the statement following its most recent meeting, the Federal Open Market Committee expressed concern over the low recent levels of inflation.
 Another recent piece from the Federal Reserve Bank of Cleveland explored why it considers low inflation to be a problem, and what some possible solutions might be.

 Why consumers may not agreeTo most American consumers, and to anyone with savings accounts yielding virtually no interest, low inflation has not been a problem -- it has been the one saving grace of the weak economy.
 Here are some reasons why the Fed's apparent longing for higher inflation may be misguided:

 - Disinflation is not deflation.
 The Cleveland Fed acknowledges that we have been experiencing a slowing rate of inflation, or disinflation, rather than an actual downturn in prices, or deflation.
 The difference is significant.
 While deflation can worsen economic malaise by causing people to delay purchases in hopes of lower prices, disinflation is more a symptom of existing economic weakness than a cause of further weakness.